 (Brené Brown, Rising Strong, page 4)

-This was my first book of 2019, and I was delighted to start the year off on such a great note!
-In this piece, Brown acknowledges the unique position we are in today – with polarization and disconnection more rampant than ever before – and how its more important than ever before to dig deeper for courage, vulnerability and empathy within ourselves and others.
-For me, the biggest take away of this book was finding that courage to stand alone as Brown mentions in the title.
-That, is true strength.
+In this piece, Brown acknowledges the unique position we are in today – with polarization and disconnection more rampant than ever before – and how it’s more important than ever before to dig deeper for courage, vulnerability and empathy within ourselves and others.
+For me, the biggest takeaway of this book was finding the courage to stand alone as Brown mentions in the title.
+That is true strength.

 “To know you can navigate the wilderness on your own – to know that you can stay true to your beliefs, trust yourself, and survive it.
 That is true belonging”